 How Does Call Tracking Work?

-The modern call tracking software uses dynamic number insertion (DNI) to assign a unique phone number to each marketing campaign.
+A modern call tracking system uses Dynamic number insertion (DNI) to assign a unique phone number to each marketer.
 When a customer tries to connect with you over the phone, the call is forwarded from the DNI to the main business line.

 Here is an image that depicts how each campaign is assigned a unique number, and the calls are forwarded to the main business line.